Congress has repeatedly wounded Constitution, alleges PM Modi in Lok Sabha

 The prime minister claimed that the Bharatiya Janata Party amended the Constitution only to unite the country.

-Prime Minister Narendra Modi on Saturday claimed that the Congress has repeatedly wounded the Constitution, while the Bharatiya Janata Party brought about amendments to it only to unite the country.
+Prime Minister Narendra Modi on Saturday claimed that the Congress repeatedly wounded the Constitution, while the Bharatiya Janata Party brought about amendments to it only to unite the country.

 Replying to a two-day debate in the Lower House of Parliament about the completion of 75 years since the adoption of the Constitution, Modi said that the Nehru-Gandhi family “challenged the Constitution at every level” and “changed it to attack freedom of expression”.